distributedweaknessfiling/dwf-request/README.md

 ## Local program crashes

-If a file crashes a locally executed program this is generally not DWF CVE ID worthy, unless it completely crashes a program that is commonly handling other data, files or tasks causing a denial of service effect that is noticeable to the user.
+If a file crashes a locally executed program this is generally not DWF ID worthy, unless it completely crashes a program that is commonly handling other data, files or tasks causing a denial of service effect that is noticeable to the user.
 If the file simply cannot be loaded properly and no other real effect occurs than the simple answer is "it's a broken file, it causes no problem, it just can't be loaded, to bad."

 ## Fuzzer/Fuzzing results

 Fuzzer/Fuzzing results vary tremendously in quality and quantity.
-As such it is highly unlikely that EACH fuzzing results needs a DWF CVE ID, they need to be properly researched and merged depending on their root cause.
+As such it is highly unlikely that EACH fuzzing results needs a DWF ID, they need to be properly researched and merged depending on their root cause.
 Additionally unless a fuzzing result causes an obvious security issue such as remotely crashing a network server it needs to be further researched to determine if there is any meaningful security impact from the fuzzing result.
 In short with fuzzing results you need to 1) show a security impact and 2) if you have multiple results show that they are unique to some degree (e.g. different file types, crashes with different error messages, etc.)